georgeharker/zsh-ai/README.md

 with the same instruction. `^X^X` edits the instruction without losing the candidates. `^Xv` reopens the thinking log. `esc` cancels and restores whatever you had typed before.

+If the bridge call fails (connection refused, bad model/endpoint, …), the error is shown inline in red instead of candidates — `^G` retries, `esc` cancels.

 ### `^Xm` — modify